Czech centre-right poised to take power after convincing election win

 The two coalitions had pledged before the election to work together to oust Babis and they signed a memorandum on Saturday to carry this out.
 "The parties declare their will to form a government together and ask the president to instruct Petr Fiala to negotiate the formation of such a government," Fiala said.

-Fiala, a former university rector and leader of the rightwing ODS for the past seven years, will this week seek a meeting with President Milos Zeman, a close ally of Babis, to form the party's first government since the collapse of Petr Necas' administration in a corruption scandal in 2013.
+Fiala, a former university rector and leader of the rightwing ODS for the past seven years, has said he will this week seek a meeting with President Milos Zeman, a close ally of Babis, to form the party's first government since the collapse of Petr Necas' administration in a corruption scandal in 2013.

-Babis congratulated Fiala on Saturday without admitting that he had lost.
-The premier is due to have an unofficial meeting with the president on Sunday morning before the official negotiations begin on Wednesday.
+Babis congratulated Fiala on Saturday.
+The premier had an unofficial meeting with the president on Sunday morning before official negotiations are due to begin on Wednesday.
+However, the president's rushed return to hospital after the meeting has put this schedule in jeopardy and could significantly slow down the process of government formation.

 Zeman had said before the elections that he would nominate the leader of the largest single party to form a government, giving rise to speculation that he would try to keep Babis in power for as long as possible and work to break up the SPOLU coalition and create an ANO-ODS government.

-Given the opposition’s clear majority, as well as the 77-year-old president’s deteriorating health, this scenario now looks improbable, though Zeman is likely to prolong the process of government formation.
+Given the opposition’s clear majority, as well as the 77-year-old president’s deteriorating health, this scenario now looks improbable, though Zeman is likely to try to prolong the process of government formation.
 Babis’s defeat is another blow to the populist president, who has seen his pro-China and pro-Russian foreign policies suffer grave reverses over the past few years.

 "The president has the right to entrust the formation of a government to whom he deems appropriate.
 But the important thing is that in the Czech Republic the government must rely on a majority in the Chamber of Deputies," said Fiala.